AdobeDocs/experience-manager-screens.en/help/user-guide/launches.md

 ---
 # Content Update using Screens Launch {#launches}

 Content authors can create future version of the channel(s), known as **Screens Launch** and further set the live date for this launch.
-This allows allows the content to be live in devices or players on the specified live date.
+This allows the content to be live in devices or players on the specified live date.

 With the help of ***Screens Launch***, authors can preview each channel in the launch and should be able to initiate a request for review.
 Approvers group will get notification and can approve or reject the request.
 When the live date is reached, the content plays in the devices.